chm0dx/gitSome/README.md

 ## The Email Option

+Pass in a list of email addresses and return the associated GitHub accounts!

 When pushing commits from a git instance, GitHub will analyze the commit's author field and enrich the commit with the GitHub login (user) associated with the email, if it exists. gitSome's -e option automates the process of creating a repo, generating a commit, pushing to GitHub, and analyzing the commit to associate email addresses with corresponding GitHub accounts.

 This option requires: